Battle of Lyngør: Background

-Battle plans

-Captain Steward's plan was to chase down Najaden and sink it, thereby giving Britain total control over the trade routes across the Skagerrak between Norway and Denmark, and effectively ending Danish involvement in the Napoleonic Wars.
+The British saw an opportunity to end the blockade and finish what remained of Dano-Norwegian seapower.
+They therefore sent the 64-gun third rate ship-of-the-line Dictator and three brigs, the 18-gun Cruizer-class brig-sloop Calypso, 14-gun brig-sloop Podargus and the 14-gun brig Flamer to seek out the last remnants of the Dano-Norwegian fleet.
+Captain James Stewart's plan was to chase down Najaden and sink it, thereby giving Britain total control over the trade routes across the Skagerrak between Norway and Denmark, and effectively ending Danish involvement in the Napoleonic Wars.
 In a pitched battle, his ship-of-the-line would easily defeat the frigate.
-As a consequence, Steward, a Scotsman known in the Royal Navy as "Mad Jim", was looking for a naval confrontation.
+As a consequence, Stewart, a Scotsman known in the Royal Navy as "Mad Jim", was looking for a naval confrontation.
 Captain Holm's plan was to avoid engaging the British ships.
-He relied on his superior knowledge of the local waters to attempt to evade Steward's pursuit.
+He relied on his superior knowledge of the local waters to attempt to evade Stewart's pursuit.
 The group of Dano-Norwegian naval forces based in Norway was utilizing a sheltered but weakly defended anchorage on the coast of Norway as a base of operations.
 If attacked by a superior naval force, the Dano-Norwegian warships would be trapped, cornered in a geographic death trap in the skerries from which there was no apparent escape, except through the one entrance, which was inadequately protected by Dano-Norwegian coastal batteries.